EngineMachiner/beat4sprite-Collections/README.md

 # beat4sprite-Collections

-Inspired collections and examples of beat4sprite.
+Inspired collections and examples using beat4sprite.

 ### DISCLAIMER

-These collections is for private/home/non-commercial use.
+These examples are for private/home/non-commercial use.
 It isn't for public arcades cabinets.
 It doesn't and will never profit out of it's contents.
 Please report it if you see it's misuse.